September 14 to December 17, 2017

 Light in the Land: The Nature of Canada features photographs by scientist and environmental interpreter Dr. Roberta Bondar, exploring varied Canadian landscapes as well as their biodiversity and sustainability.
 Presented in 2017 to mark the 25th anniversary of the astronaut and photographer’s space mission, the exhibition of the University of Guelph alumna’s work captures that critical moment of inspiration: “My view from the spacecraft Discovery 25 years ago forever changed my view of Earth, and it was on that flight that I committed to protect this magnificent planet.”

-Reflecting a singular fusion of artistic and scientific vision informed by her unique expertise as a professional photographer, researcher, astronaut, medical doctor and neurologist, the exhibition explores varied aspects of the distinctive and significant landscape that is Canada.
+Reflecting a fusion of artistic and scientific vision informed by her unique expertise as a professional photographer, researcher, astronaut, medical doctor and neurologist, the exhibition explores varied aspects of the distinctive and significant landscape that is Canada.
 From the Gros Morne Mantle to the Mingan Monoliths, her images approach landscape visualization with a sense of awe, respect, and understanding of the nation’s dramatic climatic and geological diversity.

-Organized by The Roberta Bondar Foundation with the support of Ontario150 and the Power Corporation of Canada, this exhibition is presented at the Art Gallery Guelph through the support of the University of Guelph.
+Organized by The Roberta Bondar Foundation with the support of Ontario150 and the Power Corporation of Canada, this exhibition is presented at the Art Gallery of Guelph through the support of the University of Guelph.

 About the artist